 We hope that you have had a fun filled and enjoyable Easter break.
 We intend to continue to build your child’s learning opportunities and experiences during this final term of the year, while preparing your child for their transition into Year 1.
 This incorporates working towards their final Early Learning Goals for the year.

 During the next few months we are undoubtedly going to continue to experience unpredictable weather, it is most important that you remember to provide a waterproof jacket and warm clothes for your child so that they can make use of our wonderful outdoor areas.
-In the hopeful event of sunny weather, please ensure your child comes with a sunhat and you have applied sun cream before coming to school.
+In the hopeful event of sunny weather, please ensure your child comes with a sunhat and you have applied a long lasting sun cream before coming to school.
 Please do not send sun cream into school.

 Personal, Social and Emotional Development